Captain James A. Lovell Federal Health Care Center

 Associate Director for Specialty Care

-Nils Anderson, M.D., M.H.A. is the Associate Director for Specialty Medicine for Lovell FHCC.
+Dr. Anderson is the Associate Director for Specialty Medicine for Lovell FHCC.
 He was appointed April 20, 2015.

 Dr. Anderson is responsible for monitoring and ensuring all patients receive quality care in the Medicine and Surgery Specialty Clinics, Emergency Department and the Special Medical Examination Section.

 He completed an internship at Naval Medical Center Oakland and attended the Naval Undersea Medical Institute where he became and Undersea Medical Officer and a Diving Medical Officer.
 He served aboard the USS FULTON (AS-11) as the Medical Department Head.
 He entered Neurology residency at the National Naval Medical Center.
 He served as a staff neurologist, Assistant Neurology Department Head, Director of Neurological Education and Assistant Internal Medicine Program Director at the Naval Medical Center Portsmouth for 8 years.
-He transferred to Naval Hospital Great Lakes and was the Specialty Medicine Department Head until he retired as a Commander in 2008.
+He transferred to Naval Hospital Great Lakes and was the Specialty Medicine Department Head.